-TTL= TTL compatible input ST= HV= High Voltage XTAL= Crystal levels
+TTL = TTL compatible input ST = Schmitt Trigger input with CMOS levels $I^2C$ = Schmitt Trigger input with $I^2C$ HV = High Voltage XTAL = Crystal levels

-This is a PPS remappable input signal.
+Note 1: This is a PPS remappable input signal.
 The input function may be moved from the default location shown to one of several other PORTx pins.
-Refer to Table 15-3 for details on which PORT pins may be used for this signal.
-Note
+Refer to Table 15-1 for details on which PORT pins may be used for this signal.

-- All output signals shown in this row are PPS remappable.
-These signals may be mapped to output onto one of several PORTx pin options as described in Table 15-3. - This is a bidirectional signal.
-For normal module operation, the firmware should map this signal to the same pin in both the PPS input and - These pins are configured for I2C logic levels.
+- 2: All output signals shown in this row are PPS remappable.
+These signals may be mapped to output onto one of several PORTx pin options as described in Table 15-3. - 3: This is a bidirectional signal.
+For normal module operation, the firmware should map this signal to the same pin in both the PPS input and PPS output registers. - 4: These pins are configured for IC logic levels.
 The SCLx/SDAx signals may be assigned to any of the RB1/RB2/RC3/RC4 pins.
-PPS assignments to the other pins (e.g., RA5) will operate, but input logic levels will be standard TTL/ST, as selected by the INLVL register, instead of the I2C specific or SMBus input buffer thresholds.
+PPS assignments to the other pins (e.g., RA5) will operate, but input logic levels will be standard TTL/ST, as selected by the INLVL register, instead of the IC specific or SMBus input buffer thresholds.